stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 ### What?

+The secrets must be handled with care.

 ### Why?

+Vanilla kubernetes secrets are only base64 encoded so, they can't be pused to SCM as they are readable.

 ### How?

+Stakater App Agility Platform has secrets handling support with Sealed Secrets and Vault.

 ## 20. Tracing instrumentation

 ### What?

+Consider using Distributed Tracing in complex multi-service architectures.
+It can help with detection of cascading failures in service calls, optimization of Database requests, latency problems etc.

+Instrumentation to send request processing details to a collection service.

 ### Why?

+Sometimes the only way of figuring out where latency is coming from

 ### How?

+Stakater App Agility Platform has built in managed Istio to support instrumentation.

 ## 21. Administrative processes